cherifsouare/pdsnd_github/README.md

 Project created on 25 April 2020.

 ### Description
-The goal of this project was to analyse and explore data related to bike share systems in New york.
+The purpose of this project was to analyse and explore data related to bike share systems in New york.
 We utilized mainly *dplyr* and *ggplot* as part of tidyverse package to compute descriptive summaries and visualisations in R.

 ### Files used
 The data is provided by @Citibike and accessible at <https://www.citibikenyc.com/system-data>